Fmr. student sues Roberts Wesleyan after rape

 - Failing to respond to her report her rapist violated the College’s no contact order.

-- Failing to complete its investigation into Jane Doe’s complaint prior to her and her rapist’s graduations from Roberts.
+- Failing to complete its investigation into Jane Doe’s complaint prior to her and her rapist’s graduation from Roberts.

-- Failing to hold a hearing regarding Ms. Doe’s complaint prior to her and her rapist’s graduations from Roberts.
+- Failing to hold a hearing regarding Ms. Doe’s complaint prior to her and her rapist’s graduation from Roberts.

 - Failing to employ individuals competent and prepared for the highly sensitive task of Title IX Coordinator whilst simultaneously encouraging students to seek the Title IX Coordinator’s assistance if sexually assaulted.